 Grant joined WGE in 2001 as a graduate mechanical engineer in the Perth office and moved to Melbourne in 2002 to help establish the Melbourne office.
-He became a shareholder of the firm in 2005 and in 2011 he was elected a Director and in 2012 became Manager of the Melbourne office.
+He became an Associate of the firm in 2005 and in 2011 he was elected a Director and in 2012 became Manager of the Melbourne office.

 In 2015 Grant was awarded ‘Most Client Focused Consulting Engineer’ in the national Financial Review Client Choice Awards, illustrating his commitment to exceptional client service and the building services industry.

 Grant’s passion lies in creating meaningful careers for those within WGE and to be a facilitator in others achieving their goals and experiencing success and satisfaction.
 He has been fortunate to have been an integral part in the development of the Melbourne office and embedding the unique WGE culture that has seen the firm consistently recognised as an Aon Hewitt ‘Best Employer’.

 Grant has a clear view on where our industry is heading, through innovation and change.
 Whilst we are in the midst of significant phase shift in technology, the common thread that will remain is the people.
 The ability to be creative and adapt to the changing landscape is a driver that defines and differentiates Grant’s leadership approach.

 With years of experience across multiple engineering disciplines, I will ensure that all innovative opportunities are considered at the earliest stage of a project.
 My fun and enthusiastic approach and ability to connect and engage across all levels of the project team ensures a great outcome for all involved.